How Many Amino Acids Are Common To All Living Systems

 Evolutionary Constraints and the "Frozen Accident" Hypothesis

 The near‑universal conservation of these twenty amino acids has long intrigued evolutionary biologists.
-Plus, francis Crick’s "frozen accident" hypothesis posits that the genetic code became fixed early in life’s history, not because twenty is the optimal number, but because any subsequent alteration would be catastrophically disruptive to existing proteomes.
+Francis Crick’s "frozen accident" hypothesis posits that the genetic code became fixed early in life’s history, not because twenty is the optimal number, but because any subsequent alteration would be catastrophically disruptive to existing proteomes.
 Modern computational models support this view, demonstrating that even minor reassignments of codon meaning would require simultaneous, coordinated mutations across thousands of essential genes—a scenario with vanishingly low probability.

 Alternative theories suggest that twenty represents a biochemical sweet spot: sufficient chemical diversity to fold into stable, catalytically active structures, yet constrained enough to maintain translational speed, minimize metabolic burden, and reduce error rates.
-Prebiotic chemistry experiments and analyses of carbonaceous chondrites reveal that many of the standard twenty form readily under simulated early‑Earth conditions, implying that their selection was guided by both abiotic availability and emergent functional utility.
+But prebiotic chemistry experiments and analyses of carbonaceous chondrites reveal that many of the standard twenty form readily under simulated early‑Earth conditions, implying that their selection was guided by both abiotic availability and emergent functional utility.
 Once integrated into early peptide catalysts and proto‑ribosomal systems, feedback loops between coding efficiency and protein fitness likely locked the set in place.

 Conclusion